SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/alincome/expenses.md

 slug: /alincome/expenses
 ---

-The `ALExpenseList` is a class that lets you ask a user about their different expenses in a simple way.
+The `ALExpenseList` is a class that helps you ask a user about their different expenses.

 ## Guiding Philosophy

 Certain court forms ask for a person's expenses as a proof of hardship or burden.
 In designing this feature, we tried to reduce the number of questions a user needs to answer while still asking for specific enough expenses.
-We don't want to burden the user, but also doesn't want the user forget to list any significant expenses they would have that could prove financial burden.
+We don't want to burden the user, but also don't want the user forget to list any significant expenses they would have that could prove financial burden.

 What expenses you want to initially ask about will depend on your community's needs.